boostorg/compute/README.md

 Boost.Compute is a GPU/parallel-computing library for C++ based on OpenCL.

-The core library is a thin C++ wrapper over the OpenCL C API and provides access to compute devices, contexts, command queues and memory buffers.
+The core library is a thin C++ wrapper over the OpenCL API and provides access to compute devices, contexts, command queues and memory buffers.

 On top of the core library is a generic, STL-like interface providing common